Resource:Liquor Liability

 Liquor Laws

 It is also important to be aware of your specific state’s laws for serving alcohol as laws vary from state to state.
 For example, non-profit entities having and/or hosting private parties on their premises may not need to obtain a permit provided that the alcohol is not being sold.
-A liquor license will more than likely be required for events that are open to the public, have a charge to get in and/or sell alcohol.

 The particular state that you reside in has specific state liquor laws, which you are required to abide by.
 Alcohol laws by state can be found at https://www.consumer.ftc.gov/articles/0388-alcohol-laws-state.